SucukMitEi/python-mem-test/README.md

-# Foobar
+# mem

-Foobar is a Python library for dealing with word pluralization.
+mem is a Python package which allows you to memory editing with Python.

 ## Installation instructions